zeta0707/installPiOLED/README.md

 # installPiOLED
-Install the Adafruit PiOLED 128x32 Monochrome OLED driver (3527)
+Install the Adafruit PiOLED 128x64 Monochrome OLED driver (3527)
+And modify to print more info on additional 4 lines

 Original article on JetsonHacks: https://wp.me/p7ZgI9-33H